The Supreme Court says it is adopting a code of ethics for the first time

-WASHINGTON (AP) — The Supreme Court is adopting its first code of ethics, in the face of sustained criticism over undisclosed trips and gifts from wealthy benefactors to some justices.
+WASHINGTON (AP) — The Supreme Court on Monday adopted its first code of ethics, in the face of sustained criticism over undisclosed trips and gifts from wealthy benefactors to some justices, but the code lacks a means of enforcement.

-The policy was issued by the court Monday.
-The justices, who have hinted at internal deliberations over an ethics code, last met Thursday in their private conference room at the court.
+The policy, agreed to by all nine justices, does not appear to impose any significant new requirements and leaves compliance entirely to each justice.

+Indeed, the justices said they have long adhered to ethics standards and suggested that criticism of the court over ethics was the product of misunderstanding, rather than any missteps by the justices.

 The issue has vexed the court for several months, over a series of stories questioning the ethical practices of the justices.
 Many of those stories focused on Justice Clarence Thomas and his failure to disclose travel and other financial ties with wealthy conservative donors including Harlan Crow and the Koch brothers.
 But Justices Samuel Alito and Sonia Sotomayor also have been under scrutiny.

-Three justices, Amy Coney Barrett, Elena Kagan and Brett Kavanaugh, have voiced support for an ethics code in recent months.
+Three justices, Amy Coney Barrett, Brett Kavanaugh and Kagan have voiced support for an ethics code in recent months.
 In May, Chief Justice John Roberts said there was more the court could do to “adhere to the highest ethical standards,” without providing any specifics.

 Public trust in and approval of the court is hovering near record lows, according to a Gallup Poll released just before the court’s new term began on Oct.
 2.